Jarijaas/go-tls-exposed/README.md

 such as the Google Android Authentication API.

-Do not use this module for security sensitive work because I may have introduced vulnerabilities in to the tls package.
+Do not use this module for security sensitive work because I may have introduced vulnerabilities into the tls package.

 The following parameters were added into the `tls.Config` struct: